Tanush4181/project-/README.md

-# project-26
-the recipe for making paneer tikka
+This recipe is about making Paneer Tikka